libremfg/rhize-docs/content/deploy/install/services.md

 ## Prerequisites

-- This topic assumes you have [Set up Kubernetes](/deploy/install/setup-kubernetes) and [Configured Keycloak]({{< relref "keycloak" >}}).
+This topic assumes you have done the following:
+- [Set up Kubernetes](/deploy/install/setup-kubernetes) and [Configured Keycloak]({{< relref "keycloak" >}}).
 All the prerequisites for those topics apply here.
-- Configure load balancing for the following DNS records:
+- Configured load balancing for the following DNS records:

 <!-- vale off -->

     | Service  | Domain                                                  |